ubports/docs.ubports.com/userguide/dailyuse/anbox.rst

 How to uninstall apps
 ---------------------

-- This is a example of the app-list installed apps on your device
 - To uninstall apps, run ``adb uninstall [APP_ID]`` from your Ubuntu Touch device::

-    adb shell
-    sudo mount -o rw,remount /
+    adb shell # connect from your host computer to your UT device sudo mount -o rw,remount /
-    adb uninstall [APP_ID]
+    adb uninstall [APP_ID] # This is the adb of your device, not your host exit
-    exit

 - Done!
 You might have to refresh the apps scope (pull down from the center of the screen and release) for the new Android apps to show up.